Corned Beef Hash

 - Salt and pepper

 - Chopped fresh parsley

-1 Heat butter in a large skillet (preferably cast iron) on medium heat.
+1 Sauté onions in butter: Heat butter in a large skillet (preferably cast iron) on medium heat.
 Add the onion and cook a few minutes, until translucent.

-2 Mix in the chopped corned beef and potatoes.
+2 Add potatoes and corned beef: Mix in the chopped corned beef and potatoes.
 Spread out evenly over the pan.
 Increase the heat to high or medium high and press down on the mixture with a metal spatula.

-4 Remove from heat, stir in chopped parsley.
+4 Stir in parsley, black pepper to serve: Remove from heat, stir in chopped parsley.
 Add plenty of freshly ground black pepper, and add salt to taste.

 Serve with fried or poached eggs for breakfast.